 by Andy Meadows

-As personalities and programmers descend upon Chicago for Don Anthony’s annual Morning Show Boot Camp this week, some attendees are spending a few last minute hours in the studio putting together a demo to improve their chances of finding a new gig.
+As personalities and programmers anxiously look for a way to get attention from broadcasters to Get That Gig, it’s common to spend hours in the studio putting together a demo to improve their chances.
 We review hundreds of packages a year, and have noticed some common air check demo mistakes to take note of before flooding the radio job market with applications.

 First, remember that nothing is more important than the air check demo attached to the application email.
 You’ve spent a career learning to attract an audience on the air.
 Apply that skill set to the air check.
 In this case, the “audience” is a busy, overworked hiring manager digging through hundreds of submissions to find their next superstar.
 Your goal should be to get their attention so they hear the potential that you can lift their station.